SwiftSeal/resistify/README.md

  - `domains.tsv` - A table of all the domains identified for each sequence.
  - `annotations.tsv` - A table of the raw annotations for each sequence.
  - `nbarc.fasta` - A fasta file of all the NB-ARC domains identified.
- - `nlrs.fasta` - A fasta file of all NLRs identified.
+ - `nlr.fasta` - A fasta file of all NLRs identified.

 As an example, let's look at the results of a `Resistify` run against the NLR [ZAR1](https://www.ncbi.nlm.nih.gov/protein/15230357).